system76/tech-docs/src/models/thelio-r3-n1/repairs.md

 ![CPU (removed)](./img/cpu-removed.webp)

 6. Gently place the new CPU into the socket.
-    - When reinstalling the CPU, be sure to match the original orientation, with the triangle on the CPU pointing to the bottom left of the motherboard.
+    - When reinstalling the CPU, be sure to match the original orientation, with the triangle on the CPU pointing to the top left of the motherboard.
     - The triangle on the CPU should match the triangle on the top of the CPU cover.
 7. Flip the CPU cover back onto the CPU and push the locking pin down into place.
+8. Reinstall the right-side cooler mounting bracket.

 ### Steps to install the thermal paste/CPU cooler: